Advertiser disclosure

 Offer details accurate as of 9/6/23

-The American Express® Gold Card is among the few cards offered with the benefit of no preset spending limit.
-Best of all, American Express offers cardholders a “Check Spending Power tool” that you can use before making a large purchase, to find out in advance whether or not the issuer will approve the charge.
+The American Express® Gold Card is among the few cards offered with the benefit of no pre-set spending limit.
+But “no pre-set spending limit” does not mean no limit.
+It simply means that Amex will approve or decline each transaction in real-time rather than holding you to an arbitrary pre-defined limit.
+American Express offers cardholders a “Check Spending Power tool” that you can use before making a large purchase, to find out in advance whether or not the issuer will approve the charge.

 While the $250 annual fee seems expensive at first, the Amex Gold comes with a suite of perks to offset this cost every year: